MaximRouiller/blog.decayingcode.com/source/_posts/resolved-appinsights-moved-to-eastus-deployment-failing-with-centralus-message.md

 It is important to note that it's perfectly safe to delete them on our end since we deploy with Azure Resource Manager templates.
 They will be recreated at the next CI/CD run.

-Here's the quick code to delete them if you encouter this issue.
+Here's the quick code to delete them if you encounter this issue.

 ```powershell
 $resource = Get-AzureRmResource